agsayyed/ags-base/README.md

 ### Adding Prettierrc file

-- Using npm i prettier-plugin-go-template, the prettierrc file is created.
+- Using `npm i` install prettier-plugin-go-template, it is present in package.json file.
+- Create prettierrc file with following contents.

 ```json
 {